blue101010/FOM/countertechniques/FOMCTE001.001.md

 # FOMCTE001.001 -  Recover legitimate header signature of an OpenEXR image file

-Recover the legitimate "magic number" header signature of the OpenEXR bitmap image format with hexadecimals tools
+Recover the legitimate "magic number" header signature of the OpenEXR bitmap image format with hexadecimals tools like:

 - https://hexed.it/
 - imhex (provide templating colorization of formats)

+The legitimate magic header for an EXR file is (1) :

 |Hex Signature | ASCII Signature | File Extension | File Description
 |--------------|-----------------|--------| ----------------------|